Today's Articles

 Ivory Joe Hunter

-On this date in 1914, Ivory Joe Hunter was born.
-He was a Black singer, songwriter, and piano player.
+Ivory Joe Hunter was born on this date in 1914.
+He was a Black singer, songwriter, and pianist.

 By 1954, he had recorded over a hundred songs and moved to the Atlantic label.
 His first song to cross over to the pop charts was "Since I Met You Baby" (1956).
 It was his only top forty pop song, reaching as high as number 12.
 Others that reached the pop charts were "Empty Arms" and "Yes, I Want You."
 He had a minor hit with "City Lights" in 1959, just before his popularity declined.
-The 1950s was an era when white artists frequently made covers of good R&B records; Pat Boone covered Joe's smash R&B hit from 1950, "I Almost Lost My Mind," and had a number-one hit of his own with it in 1956.
+In the 1950s, white artists frequently made covers of good R&B records; Pat Boone covered Joe's smash R&B hit from 1950, "I Almost Lost My Mind," and had a number-one hit with it in 1956.
 Hunter returned as a country singer in the late 60s and regularly appeared at the Grand Old Opry.

 Sonny James issued a cover of Joe's "Since I Met You, Baby," which topped the country charts in 1970.
 This paved the way for the issue of the album "The Return Of Ivory Joe Hunter" and Hunter’s appearance at the Monterrey Jazz Festival.

 He was a prolific songwriter.
-Some estimated that he wrote more than 7,000 songs.
-Among them are two that Elvis Presley put in the top twenty: "My Wish Came True" and "Ain't That Loving You Baby."
+Some estimate that he wrote more than 7,000 songs.
+Two of them, "My Wish Came True" and "Ain't That Loving You Baby," were included in Elvis Presley's top twenty.

 Ivory Joe Hunter developed lung cancer and died in Memphis in 1974.